-- 1. Candidates in advanced teacher education programs will demonstrate the level of their content knowledge through performance on comprehensive examinations or development and presentation of the electronic portfolio. - Candidates in advanced teacher education programs will demonstrate their use of instructional strategies and technologies through completion of a self-evaluation of a teaching episode within the field experience assessment. - Candidates in advanced teacher education programs will document reflection and will identify areas of strengths and areas for improvement through completion of the COE Advanced Teacher Self-Assessment Instrument. - 4.
-Candidates in advanced teacher education programs will demonstrate their ability to positively impact P-12 learning or related areas through a project involving preassessment, instructional and practice intervention, and post-assessment data collection and interpretation.
+Candidates in advanced teacher education programs will demonstrate:

+- 1. the level of their content knowledge through performance on comprehensive examinations or development and presentation of the electronic portfolio. - 2. their use of instructional strategies and technologies through continuous planning, teaching, and self-evaluation of teaching episodes during a variety of field experience assignments. - their ability to identify areas of strengths and areas for improvement through completion of the COE Advanced Teacher Self-Assessment Instrument. - 4. their ability to positively impact P-12 learners through a project involving pre-assessment, instructional and practice intervention, and post-assessment data collection and interpretation.

-Prior to admission to any graduate program at Valdosta State University applicants must first submit a completed application to the Graduate School.
-A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements (listed below) submitted by the admission deadline.
+Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
+A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements submitted by the admission deadline.
 To be considered for the preferred term, all required materials must be received by the Graduate School no later than the close of business on the deadline.
-It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.
+Applicants are responsible for allowing adequate time for document submission and for ensuring receipt of documents.

-Admission Deadlines: Fall Deadline: July 15

-Spring Deadline: November 15

-Summer Deadline: April 15
+Fall Deadline: July 15 Spring Deadline: November 15 Summer Deadline: April 15